Manslaughter (1930 film)

 Manslaughter is a 1930 American pre-Code drama film directed by George Abbott, and starring Claudette Colbert and Fredric March.
 An original print of the film is saved in the UCLA Film and Television Archive.
 This film is a sound remake of Cecil B. DeMille's 1922 silent classic Manslaughter.
 Paramount also released a French-language version of this 1930 film as The Indictment, directed by Dimitri Buchowetzki.

 Plot

-A wealthy woman runs over and kills a man in an automobile accident.
+A wealthy young woman in an attempt to avoid a speeding ticket, causes an accident that results in the death of the pursuing police officer.